|Physical description||Aluminium, Steel|

 Messerschmitt Me 262-A2 Fighter Aircraft : KG51 Luftwaffe

 Messerschmitt Me 262A-2, cantilever low wing monoplane with twin axial flow jet engines.
 All metal, stressed skin construction.
 Retractable tricycle undercarriage, single spar, one piece wing attached to the fuselage from below.
 Leading edge slats on wings.
-The Werk nummer 500200 is marked in black paint on the lower vertical stabiliser .
+The Werk nummer 500200 is marked in black paint on both sides of the lower vertical stabiliser.
 The aircraft carries its original German stenciling and national markings, together with British 1945 roundels and markings, applied by the Air ministry.
 Vestiges of a 1955 RAAF colour scheme also exist, notably in the light blue grey applied to the undersurfaces.
 Both engines are in place, and the aircraft's four MK108 30 mm cannons are mounted.
 The aircraft's two nose-mounted bomb pylons have been removed, and it is missing a number of instruments from its cockpit, as well as both its Riedel starters.
 Also missing is the plywood port lower wheel door, and the nose wheel side-opening door.
 An access panel for the radio on the starboard side, behind the pilot, is also missing.
 A large ventral exterior panel which would normally be in place under the aircraft in front of the wheel bays is also missing.

 The Messerschmitt Me 262 was the first jet fighter in history to enter operational service.
 Fast and heavily armed, this revolutionary aircraft opened a new era in aerial warfare.